Israel Arrests Man Suspected In Wave Of Bomb Threats Against Jewish Centers

 A former journalist in St. Louis accused of making at least eight of the threats, allegedly as part of a cyberstalking campaign against an ex-girlfriend, was arrested March 3.
 NBC reports suggested that the St. Louis man was believed to have made "copycat" threats and was not suspected of carrying out the broader wave of threats.

-The American-Israeli 19-year-old, in contrast, is being identified as the "primary" suspect.
+The American-Israeli suspect, in contrast, is being identified as the "primary" suspect.

 The Associated Press has more on the arrest: